jes/formpacker/README.md

  * detect corrupted inputs and incorrect inputs, instead of creating weird output
  * preserve leading/trailing zero's in numeric values

-## Drawbacks

-If you change the field spec, then all previous encoded values will no longer work.
-A suggested solution is to keep all versions of your Formpacker encoding available, and if decoding with the most recent one fails by throwing an error, then fall back to the next most recent, etc., until you either successfully decode an object or run out of possible field specs.

-Possible ways to change the field spec include:

- * adding/removing a field
- * changing the order in which you declare the fields
- * changing the name of a field
- * changing the maximum length of a string
- * changing the order of options in a multiple-choice
- * adding/removing a multiple-choice option

-## Bugs

-Numeric values do not support scientific notation.
-If you have a numeric value like "1.2e8", it will be rejected because "e" can not be encoded.

-## Value types

-Supported value types:

- * numeric
- * boolean
- * string
- * multiple choice

 ## Install

 ### npm